-Property owners in the Annexation Area, in the assessment ballot proceeding conducted in 2004, approved the initial fiscal year benefit assessment for special benefits to their property, including the CPI adjustment schedule, the assessment may continue to be levied annually and may be adjusted by up to the maximum annual CPI adjustment without any additional assessment ballot proceeding.
+Property owners in the Annexation Area, in the assessment ballot proceeding conducted in 2004, approved the initial fiscal year benefit assessment for special benefits to their property, including the CPI adjustment schedule, the assessment may continue to be levied annually and may be increased by up to the maximum annual CPI increase without any additional assessment ballot proceeding.
 In the event that in future years the assessments are levied at a rate less than the maximum authorized assessment rate, the assessment rate in a subsequent year may be increased up to the maximum authorized assessment rate without any additional assessment ballot proceeding.

-The annual CPI change for the San Francisco Bay Area from December 2013 to December 2014 is 2.67%, as reported by the United States Department of Labor, Bureau of Labor and Statistics.
-Therefore, the maximum authorized assessment rate for Fiscal Year 2015-16 has been increased by 2.67%, from \$23.39 to \$24.01 per single family equivalent (SFE) benefit unit for parcels in Zone of Benefit A, and from \$22.36 to \$22.96 per SFE benefit unit for parcels in Zone of Benefit B. However, the estimate of cost and budget in this Engineer's Report proposes assessments for fiscal year 2015-16 at the rates of \$22.24 per SFE for Zone A and \$21.27 for Zone B, which includes a 2.67% increase over the rates used in fiscal year 2014-15, and are less than the maximum authorized assessment rates.
+The annual CPI change for the San Francisco Bay Area from December 2015 to December 2016 is 3.53%, as reported by the United States Department of Labor, Bureau of Labor and Statistics.
+Therefore, the maximum authorized assessment rate for Fiscal Year 2017-18 has been increased by 3.53%, from \$24.76 to \$25.64 per single family equivalent (SFE) benefit unit for parcels in Zone of Benefit A and in Zone of Benefit West Marin, and from \$23.69 to \$24.52 per SFE benefit unit for parcels in Zone of Benefit B. The estimate of cost and budget in this Engineer's Report proposes assessments for fiscal year 2017-18 at the rates of \$25.64 per SFE for Zone A and \$24.52 for Zone B, which are the maximum authorized assessment rates.

-Each parcel or lot of land is described in the assessment roll by reference to its parcel number as shown on the Assessor's maps of the counties of Marin and Sonoma for the fiscal year 2015-16.
+Each parcel or lot of land is described in the assessment roll by reference to its parcel number as shown on the Assessor's maps of the counties of Marin and Sonoma for the fiscal year 2017-18.
 For a more particular description of the property, reference is hereby made to the deeds and maps on file and of record in the office of the County Recorder of the counties of Marin and Sonoma.

-I hereby place opposite the Assessor Parcel Number for each parcel or lot within the Assessment Roll, the proposed amount of the assessment for the fiscal year 2015-16 for each parcel or lot of land within the said Northwest Mosquito, Vector and Disease Control Assessment Annexation Area.
+I hereby place opposite the Assessor Parcel Number for each parcel or lot within the Assessment Roll, the proposed amount of the assessment for the fiscal year 2017-18 for each parcel or lot of land within the said Northwest Mosquito, Vector and Disease Control Assessment Annexation Area.